mSm1th/terraform_testing/README.md

 **What is Static testing?**

 Static testing is a software testing technique by which we can check the defects in software without actually executing it.
+Often you can find small issues that you may have missed when eyeballing your code.

 What are the benefits of static testing/analysis
 - Fast.